ordina-jworks/ordina-jworks.github.io/_posts/2018-01-20-JWorks-Tech-Blog.md

 For the Adopt ring, we only include items when we think it would be a poor and potentially irresponsible choice not to use them given the appropriate project context.

-More information can be found on the Thoughtworks website: https://www.thoughtworks.com/radar/faq
+More information can be found on the [Thoughtworks website](https://www.thoughtworks.com/radar/faq).